leszek-wojcik/Wastewater-Controller/main/certs/README.md

-Include certificates files in PEM format: certificate.pem.crt - AWS signed public key certificate private.pem.key - private key for your device
+Copy certificate files for AWS IoT SDK example here

+See README.md in main example directory for details.